tonishantyadav/snapgram/README.md

 For any questions or feedback, please contact me at [inishantyadav24@gmail.com](mailto:inishantyadav24@gmail.com)

-I hope you find Storefront useful for your store management needs.
+I hope you find Snapgram useful for your store management needs.
 Happy coding!